Robert Aubin

 Robert Aubin (born May 26, 1960) is a Canadian politician who served as the Member of Parliament for the riding of Trois-Rivières from 2011 to 2019 as a member of the New Democratic Party.

 Background and education

 Born in Trois-Rivières, Quebec, Aubin has a diploma in geography from Université Laval and a degree in music and education from the Université du Québec à Trois-Rivières.

 At the time of his election, he had been a teacher at the Séminaire St-Joseph for nearly 25 years.
 He has also been a musician.

 Political career

-Aubin was elected to the House of Commons of Canada in the 2011 election and he was re-elected in 2015.
+Aubin was first elected to the House of Commons of Canada in the 2011 election and was re-elected in 2015.
 After the 2015 election, Aubin was appointed the NDP critic for International development and La Francophonie in the 42nd Canadian Parliament.

+In the 2012 NDP leadership election, he supported Tom Mulcair.
+In the 2017 NDP leadership election, Aubin initially supported Peter Julian, then switched his support to Guy Caron after Julian withdrew from the race.

-Aubin lost his seat in the 2019 federal election.
+Aubin lost his seat in the 2019 federal election, falling to fourth place.